 However, this was no Hollywood tale; it was a very real event.
 Indeed, Project Pearl’s importance in the recent history of Christianity in China is hard to overstate: “It was what really fuelled the revival and the growth of the house church movement,” says Paul Estabrook, one of the men who planned and carried out the clandestine operation.

 Project Pearl took place under the cover of darkness on the night of 18th June 1981.
-A giant bargeconstructed especially for the project, drew up to Pearl beach, on the northwest coast of China.
+A giant bargeconstructed especially for the project, drew up to beach near the city of Shantou.
 Within two hours, the twenty strong crew, working for the charity Open Doors, had unloaded a million Bibles, weighing 139 tons, to a waiting army of local Christian volunteers.

 If the authorities caught wind of the operation, the crew faced imprisonment, as did the volunteers that spirited away the precious shrink-wrapped boxes.